Exceptional circumstances

 • alternative evidence for the impacted exam component(s) is available

-Examination exceptional circumstances are categorised as either ‘personal circumstances’ or ‘examination circumstances’.
+Exam exceptional circumstances are either ‘personal circumstances’ or ‘examination circumstances’.
 These are called outline reasons.
 Under each outline reason there are detailed reasons, such as a medical condition or a disruption.

-It is not possible to produce a definitive list that covers every possible exceptional circumstance.
-However, each request submitted should correspond with one of the following reasons.
+It is not possible to produce a ist of every exceptional circumstance, but each request should correspond with one of the following reasons.

 • Bereavement